YoTi1412/Advent_Of_Code_2022/README.md

 # Advent_Of_Code_2022
-solutions to "advent of code 2022" using "python" and "rust"
+solutions of "advent of code 2022" using "python" and "rust"